-I believe that there is only one God who created the universe, the earth and all that is in it.
-I believe that the Creator loves all people and wants them to know, love and serve only the Creator.
-I believe that the Creator is a spiritual being that speaks to all of us by inspiring a few chosen people to speak and record the Creator’s words for the rest of humanity.
-We call these people prophets.
+Jehovah has also spoken to all of humanity by inspiring a few chosen people to speak and record the Creator’s words for the rest of us.
+We call these inspired people "prophets".
 True prophets are those who truly are inspired by the Creator.
 But there are also false prophets – those who claim to speak the Creator’s words but who are mistaken or lying.
+We believe that Mohammad was one of these false prophets.

-I also believe that the Bible is the inspired word of the Creator.
+We believe that the Bible is the inspired word of Jehovah to all humans.
 The Bible is comprised of two segments.
-First came the Old Testament which both Jews and Christians believe is the inspired word of the Creator.
-Next came the New Testament which Christians believe is the word of the Creator that was given in addition to the Old Testament.
+First came the Old Testament which both Jews and Christians believe is the inspired word of Jehovah.
+Next came the New Testament which Christians believe is the word of Jehovah that was given in addition to the Old Testament after our God (whose proper name is Jehovah - not God) came to the earth to offer all people, (including you) certain salvation.

-I am told that Muslims believe all of these things too.
 In several chapters of the Koran, Mohammad endorsed the Jewish and Christian Bible (called the Tavrat and Injeel in the Koran) as sources of good guidance for the Muslim and as books that were in agreement with the Koran.
 If Mohammad was truly a prophet of the Creator, his statements on this issue would have to be accurate.
 Therefore, it seems to me that Muslims, Christians and Jews should all be able to accept that the Bible that existed when Mohammad spoke these words was an accurate source of guidance from the one true God.
-Several specific examples of verses where the Bible was endorsed are found in Surah 3 (The Family of Imran) which was one of the last chapters delivered by Mohammad.
+Several specific examples of verses where the Bible was endorsed are found in Surah 3 (The Family of Imran) which was one of the last surahs delivered by Mohammad.
 As this Surah was the third-from-the-last of the Koran chapters that Mohammad delivered, there is no reason to believe that these verses were ever abrogated – that is; they were the final statement from Mohammad on the question.

 Some Muslim scholars suggest that the words Mohammad used to describe the Bible (Tavrat and Injeel) do not refer to the Old and New Testaments.
-However, I have found no evidence that they can produce any commonly-accepted alternative.
+However, we have found no evidence that they can produce any commonly-accepted alternative.
 Some of these people claim that the Tavrat is limited to the Torah or Pentateuch and does not include many of the other Old Testament books.
 However, the Koran specifically mentions the Psalms and also talks about several of the Prophets mentioned in the remaining books of the Old Testament.
 Again, these objectors can offer no proof of their position.
-While I am not a serious student of the Koran, I do not find their arguments valid or even particularly lucid.
-In fact, they seem to me to simply be attempts to explain the inexplicable.
+While we are not serious students of the Koran, we do not find their arguments valid or even particularly lucid.
+In fact, they seem to us to simply be vain attempts to explain the inexplicable.

-While it can no longer be denied that Mohammad repeatedly endorsed the Bible in the Koran verses he delivered, I can find no place in the Koran where Mohammad suggested that the Bible was corrupted.
-It seems to me that this suggestion comes from Islamic spokesmen that lived long after Mohammad died – again attempting to explain the inexplicable.
+While it can no longer be denied that Mohammad repeatedly endorsed the Bible in the Koran verses he delivered, we can find no place in the Koran where Mohammad suggested that the Bible was corrupted.
+It seems to us that this suggestion comes from Islamic spokesmen that lived long after Mohammad died – again attempting to explain the inexplicable.
 Mohammad did say in several places in the Koran that many Jews and Christians fail to meet the standards of behaviour advocated in the Bible.
 He also suggested that some Jews and Christians misrepresented the content of the Bible.
-I suggest that most Jewish and Christian leaders would heartily agree with both these allegations.
+We suggest that most Jewish and Christian leaders would heartily agree with both these allegations.
 Again similar things can be said of large numbers of Muslims.
-But I cannot see where Mohammad did anything but support the truth and accuracy of the Bible as it existed in his day and (as I have shown above) as it exists today.
+But we cannot see where Mohammad did anything but support the truth and accuracy of the Bible as it existed in his day and (as we have shown above) as it exists today.

-Because of the facts stated above, I am confronted with many significant differences between the stories about prominent figures in the Bible and the Koran.
-A hugely-significant example is the issue of the crucifixion and resurrection of Jesus; which Mohammad denies in the Koran and which the New Testament (Injeel to many Muslims) reports in all four Gospels.
+Because of the facts stated above, we are confronted with many significant differences between the stories about prominent figures in the Bible and in the Koran.
+A hugely-significant example is the issue of the crucifixion and resurrection of Jesus; which Mohammad denies in the Koran and which the New Testament reports in all four Gospels.
 The Koran also specifically denies that Jesus was God Incarnate, which is the central Christian belief about Jesus; a claim that is made in multiple places in the New Testament.
 On the other hand, the Koran agrees with the Bible that Jesus was born to the virgin Mary (Miriam to many Muslims); that Jesus was the Jewish Messiah; and that Jesus performed many miracles including healing lepers, and raising the dead.

-Mohammad claimed that the New Testament (Injeel) was given to Jesus (Isa).
+Mohammad claimed that the New Testament (Injeel) was given to Jesus in a manner similar to that in which they claim the Koran was given to Mohammad.
 Yet there is nothing in the New Testament that was written or recited by Jesus (although there are a large number of quotations and paraphrases of his words).
 Nor is there any mention in any document outside the Koran of a book that was given to Jesus or provided by Jesus to his followers.
 It is totally unreasonable to suggest or even to think that the only book provided to Christians by their acknowledged Messiah and Savior could have been completely lost and totally forgotten by his followers.
 Likewise, if Jesus was truly a prophet of Islam, would the Islamic god Allah have allowed his book to be lost?
 Of course not!

 Mohammad reported that Jesus spoke while still in the cradle although he didn’t say in the Koran what Jesus said.
 The Bible makes no mention of this.